Using the LiveRecorder tool¶

 Notes¶

-The exit code of live-record is the exit code of the recorded program, unless live-record detaches on a signal as described above.
+The exit code of live-record is the exit code of the recorded program, unless live-record detaches on a signal as described above, or the

 Limitations¶

-option uses a library loaded via setting theLD_PRELOAD
+option uses a library loaded by setting theLD_PRELOAD

 ,UNDO_autorecord_exe